sudhi001/SmartTerrarium/README.md

-Certainly!
-Here's a basic template for your `README.md` file to describe your IoT terrarium project:

----

-# IoT Terrarium Automation Project
+# Smart Terrarium Automation Project

 This project aims to automate an in-house terrarium using IoT technology.
 The goal is to maintain optimal conditions within the terrarium by automatically spraying or pouring water based on the atmospheric temperature and soil humidity.